LucaCanali/sparkMeasure/docs/Reference_SparkMeasure_API_and_Configs.md

 ## StageMetrics - metrics
 These are the metrics collected by StageMetrics.
 For a description of each metric, see the [Spark documentation](https://spark.apache.org/docs/latest/monitoring.html#executor-task-metrics)
-Please note that the timing metrics 'executorCpuTime', 'executorDeserializeCpuTime', and 'shuffleWriteTime' have been converted to milliseconds to ensure uniformity with other timing metrics, namely: 'stageDuration', 'executorRunTime', 'executorDeserializeTime', 'jvmGCTime', 'resultSerializationTime', and 'shuffleFetchWaitTime'.

 ```
 numStages, numTasks, elapsedTime, stageDuration, executorRunTime, executorCpuTime, executorDeserializeTime,
 executorDeserializeCpuTime, resultSerializationTime, jvmGCTime, shuffleFetchWaitTime, shuffleWriteTime, resultSize,